 Stacking crit range increases

-If you have multiple effects that reduce the number you need to roll to score a critical hit, they stack.
+If you have multiple effects that reduces the number you need to roll to score a critical hit, they stack.
 For example a level 5 Champion fighter who wields a Keen weapon (such as a Seax), scores a critical hit on an 18.
 These effects also lower the threshold to trigger effects that specify "when you roll a natural 20".

 Moving Grappled Creatures